The Technical University of Munich (TUM)

 invites applications for the position of

-We are looking for candidates who have demonstrated excellent achievements in research and teaching in an internationally recognized scientific environment, relative to the relevant career level
+We are looking for candidates who have demonstrated initial scientific achievements and the capacity for

 for further information).

-to the Dean of the TUM School of Life Sciences
+to the Dean of the School of Natural Sciences